punchupworld/sheethuahua/docs/guide/2-schema.md

 ```

 > [!NOTE]
-> Any column in CSV that is not referenced in the schema will be ignore.
+> Any column in CSV that is not referenced in the schema will be ignored.

 ## Infer Type